South Dakota visits Fidler and Omaha - WTOP News

 Omaha, Nebraska; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Omaha hosts the South Dakota Coyotes after Frankie Fidler scored 22 points in Omaha’s 81-79 loss to the North Dakota State Bison.
+BOTTOM LINE: Omaha faces the South Dakota Coyotes after Frankie Fidler scored 22 points in Omaha’s 81-79 loss to the North Dakota State Bison.

-The Mavericks are 9-2 in home games.
-Omaha ranks fourth in the Summit League at limiting opponent scoring, allowing 72.2 points while holding opponents to 44.6% shooting.
+The Mavericks have gone 9-2 at home.
+Omaha is seventh in the Summit League with 23.5 defensive rebounds per game led by Fidler averaging 4.5.

-The Coyotes have gone 3-7 against Summit League opponents.
-South Dakota has a 2-4 record in games decided by 3 points or fewer.
+The Coyotes are 3-7 against Summit League opponents.
+South Dakota is fourth in the Summit League scoring 76.0 points per game and is shooting 44.6%.

-Omaha averages 74.9 points per game, 3.6 fewer points than the 78.5 South Dakota allows.
-South Dakota averages 7.7 made 3-pointers per game this season, 1.0 fewer made shot on average than the 8.7 per game Omaha allows.
+Omaha’s average of 6.4 made 3-pointers per game is 2.5 fewer made shots on average than the 8.9 per game South Dakota allows.
+South Dakota averages 76.0 points per game, 3.8 more than the 72.2 Omaha gives up to opponents.

-TOP PERFORMERS: Fidler is averaging 19.2 points and 5.7 rebounds for the Mavericks.
-Marquel Sutton is averaging 15.5 points, 7.1 rebounds and 1.5 steals over the past 10 games for Omaha.
+TOP PERFORMERS: Tony Osburn averages 1.8 made 3-pointers per game for the Mavericks, scoring 7.7 points while shooting 35.9% from beyond the arc.
+Fidler is shooting 47.7% and averaging 21.8 points over the last 10 games for Omaha.

-Kaleb Stewart averages 2.4 made 3-pointers per game for the Coyotes, scoring 15.7 points while shooting 41.1% from beyond the arc.
-Lahat Thioune is shooting 57.8% and averaging 13.4 points over the last 10 games for South Dakota.
+Kaleb Stewart is shooting 44.9% and averaging 15.7 points for the Coyotes.
+Lahat Thioune is averaging 13.4 points over the last 10 games for South Dakota.

 LAST 10 GAMES: Mavericks: 4-6, averaging 78.0 points, 32.7 rebounds, 10.3 assists, 5.9 steals and 2.9 blocks per game while shooting 47.6% from the field.
 Their opponents have averaged 77.1 points per game.